mdn/content/files/en-us/web/api/editcontext_api/index.md

 {{DefaultAPISidebar("EditContext API")}}

-The **EditContext API** can be used to build rich text editors on the web that support advanced text input experiences, such as {{glossary("IME")}} (Input Method Editor) composition, emoji picker, or any other platform-specific editing-related UI surfaces.
+The **EditContext API** can be used to build rich text editors on the web that support advanced text input experiences, such as {{glossary("Input Method Editor")}} (IME) composition, emoji picker, or any other platform-specific editing-related UI surfaces.

 With the EditContext API, you get the flexibility to render your own editable text region using any technology you want.